Mariaescapereality/ateliersucre_front/README.md

 ---

 ##**🌟 About the Project**
-This project is a modern and elegant frontend built with Vue 3 for an e-commerce platform that sells exclusive pastry boxes.
+This project is a modern and elegant frontend built with Vue 3 for an **e-commerce website** that sells exclusive pastry boxes.
 Each box is a fusion of culinary artistry and design, crafted in collaboration with talented designers, Fatima & Salma, from the CDUI/UX program.
 The goal was to create a delightful user experience (UX) while showcasing visually stunning products.

 The e-shop features:

 A responsive and intuitive user interface tailored for diverse devices.
 Dynamic product pages showcasing pastry boxes with designer insights.
 A seamless shopping experience with cart and checkout functionality.
-RESTful API integration for backend communication.
+**RESTful API** integration for backend communication.

 ---